m1c0l/photoessay/README.md

 ### Running the example

-If installation worked, run `gulp` from the repo's base directory and if successful, your browser will open a new tab to http://localhost:9000 that shows the site.
+If installation worked, run `gulp` from the repo's base directory and if successful, your browser will open a new tab to http://localhost:9000 that shows the site; it should look like http://mikeli.me/github/photoessay-example/

 ## How it works

 When you run `gulp`, it does the following:
-- create a build directory, app/build, which will be the static site
+- create a build directory, `app/build`, which will be the static site
 - copies the CSS stylesheet, `app/style.css` to the build
 - copies JS files to the build and outputs any errors using [JSHint](http://jshint.com/)
 - take images from `app/images` and copies resized versions (using GraphicsMagick) to the build